Equipment and technology

 Find out more about geoTAG's (Geography Technical Advisory Group) members and their research focuses.

-The department's technicians support a range of software applications.
+The department uses a range of geospatial technology and software.
 Find out more about available resources.

 We have invested heavily in both Global Navigation Satellite Systems (GNSS) and conventional survey gear for research and teaching.